STEM-C/CaSMM/client/README.md

 # Client

-[React.js](https://reactjs.org/) application which represents the entire browserside client.
+> [React.js](https://reactjs.org/) application which represents the entire browser-side client.
 File structure is standard for a [create-react-app](https://github.com/facebook/create-react-app) application with some minor changes.
 Any component which represents an entire page is categorized under the [views](/client/src/views) folder.

 <br />